-- o A description of the type of group. - o An outline of the group's purpose, goals. - o An outline for the group's sessions (how often the group meets, how long, topic - Evidence-informed research that supports the effectiveness of this treatment group. - A "real-life" demonstration of one of the sessions.
+- A description of the type of group. - An outline of the group's purpose, goals. - An outline for the group's sessions (how often the group meets, how long, topic - Evidence-informed research that supports the effectiveness of this treatment group. - A "real-life" demonstration of one of the sessions.
 The purpose of this demonstration is to give the class an idea of how the treatment group works.
 Your group will identify roles (facilitator(s) and participants).
 You will act out the activity.

-The EVALUATION (4x10=40 points):
+The EVALUATION (2x20=40 points):

-Each student will complete the evaluation form on four (4) presentations.
-You will provide valuable feedback to each group, addressing the comprehensiveness of the presentation and the demonstration of Communication/Interaction, Cohesion, Social Influence, and Group Culture.
+Each group will be assigned two (2) other group presentations to evaluate.
+The group members will provide one evaluation form to the groups they are evaluating (two evaluation forms total).
+You will provide valuable feedback to each group, addressing the comprehensiveness of the presentation and the demonstration of

+Communication/Interaction, Cohesion, Social Influence, and Group Culture.